Two A Rated Leander ISD High Schools With Very Different Domain Stories

 The Feeder Pattern

 Both schools share the same district and a similar high school footprint, but the feeder middle schools are different.
-Leander Middle School is the primary feeder for Leander High.
-The Vista Ridge zone is primarily fed by Running Brushy Middle School, with parts of the zone served by Artie L. Henry Middle School.
+Based on the closed residential sales we see inside each attendance zone, Leander High is fed primarily by Running Brushy Middle School and Leander Middle School.
+Vista Ridge is fed primarily by Artie L. Henry Middle School, with a meaningful share from Stiles Middle School.
 Elementary feeders vary by block.
 Leander ISD boundaries shift periodically with growth, so verify the exact zoning for any specific address with the district before you write an offer.

 The Neighborhoods and What the Median Buys You

 Leander High covers a broad swath of Leander, including the Crystal Falls master plan and communities along 183A.
-At a $459,990 median across 555 closed SFR sales in the last 12 months, this zone gives you genuine inventory in the $400Ks, with a healthy mix of newer master planned and older established neighborhoods.
+At a $459,990 median across 559 closed residential sales in the last 12 months and a median of 2,431 sqft, this zone gives you genuine inventory in the $400Ks with a healthy mix of newer master planned and older established neighborhoods.
 The Capital Metro rail station in Leander is a real factor for commuters who want a car-free option into downtown Austin.

 Vista Ridge’s zone covers a big chunk of Cedar Park and the southern Leander border.
-The $515,000 median across 329 closed SFR sales reflects the older, more built-out neighborhood character.
-You are paying about $55,000 more at the median for a Vista Ridge zip code, and what you tend to get for that money is mature landscaping, walkability to Cedar Park amenities, and proximity to the HEB Center and the 183 retail corridor.
+The $502,500 median across 336 closed residential sales reflects an older, more built-out neighborhood character.
+You are paying about $42,500 more at the median for a Vista Ridge zip code, on a slightly smaller median footprint (2,270 sqft vs 2,431), in homes that are about 7 years older on the median (built 2006 vs 2013).
+What that money tends to buy you is mature landscaping, walkability to Cedar Park amenities, and proximity to the H-E-B Center and the 183 retail corridor.

 Browse all homes zoned to Leander High School or homes zoned to Vista Ridge High School.